jacebenson/cedar/docs/docs/testing.md

 ### The Test Database

-To simplify Service testing, rather than mess with your development database, Redwood creates a test database that it executes queries against.
+To simplify Service testing, rather than mess with your development database, Cedar creates a test database that it executes queries against.
 By default this database will be located at the location defined by a `TEST_DATABASE_URL` environment variable and will fall back to `.redwood/test.db` if that var does not exist.

 If you're using Postgres or MySQL locally you'll want to set that env var to your connection string for a test database in those services.